Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/09-academics/04-Methodology.md

 containerized multi-node runtime.
 It does not establish multi-hop routing or network-wide forwarding behavior.

-## Phase 8A --- Application service and UI integration
+## Phase 9 --- Application and GUI integration

-After mesh security hardening, introduce a narrow application-service boundary that exposes authenticated messaging to presentation code without exposing cryptographic/session/routing internals.
-Verify that routing remains blind to plaintext and that endpoint decryption occurs only at the application/session boundary.

-## Phase 8B --- GUI integration

-Add the primary Fyne GUI behind an isolated GUI build tag.
-Validate application service behavior, synchronized GUI state, event delivery and shutdown/lifecycle handling.
-Separate GUI build/runtime environment evidence from headless backend validation.

-M8.2 does not by itself constitute complete observability implementation or final demonstration evidence.
+After the mesh/security backend was stabilized, introduce a narrow application boundary and a presentation client.
+Validate that endpoint decryption remains outside routing, then test peer connection, conversation handling, message exchange and lifecycle behavior through the ApplicationService.

+M8.3 uses an Alice→Bob→Carol application-layer integration test over real local TCP and the approved mesh stack.
+GUI visual runtime is treated as an environment-dependent smoke test rather than inferred from compilation.